 Embedding( len(text_vector_dict_keys), 300, weights=[embedding_matrix] input_length=MAX_WORDS, trainable=False)

-Finally, the third and fourth layer are Dense layers and reduce the dimensions of these vectors to 250 and 1 accordingly.
+Finally, the third and fourth layers are dense layers and reduce the dimensions of these vectors to 250 and 1 accordingly.

-This basic neural network result operate with 80% accuracy.
+This basic neural network operates with 80% accuracy.
 This is a 30% improvement compared with the baseline.
-However, the state of art in sentiment analysis is over 95%, so the algorithm still requires a little bit of improvement.
+However, the state of art in sentiment analysis is over 95% accuracy, so the algorithm still requires a little bit of improvement.

 CNN Neural Model

-The next step I took was replacing the basic neural network with a Convolutional Neural Network (CNN).
+The next step I took was replacing the basic neural network with a convolutional neural network (CNN).
 CNNs were designed to process images quickly.
-The problem with regular networks is that all their layers are fully connected, meaning that if we create a large number of hidden layers the cost of adjust the weights is high.
+The problem with regular networks is that all their layers are fully connected, meaning that if we create a large number of hidden layers, the cost of adjusting the weights is high.

-The definition of CNNs and their differences from regulars networks can be found at http://cs231n.github.io/convolutional-networks/.
+The definition of CNNs and their differences from regular networks can be found here.

-In summary, with CNNs we don't consider the input vector as a whole, we only consider the near element of each vector component.
-This change greatly reduces the fit of the networks because the number of connections between neurons is considerably less.
+In summary, with CNNs we don't consider the input vector as a whole, we only consider the nearest element of each vector component.
+This change greatly reduces the fit of the networks because the number of connections between neurons is considerably lower.